ammar-ahmed22/CanvasTemplate/README.md

 ```bash
   yarn start
 ```
-> To watch for changes and re-serve run:
+> To watch for changes in development, run:
 > ```bash
 > yarn run dev
 > ```